microchip-pic-avr-examples/avr128da48-cnano-adc-single-conversion-mplab/README.md

 # Analog-to-Digital Converter (ADC) - Single Conversion Using AVR128DA48 Microcontroller

-In this application, the ADC will perform single conversions, and the results will be transmitted through Universal Synchronous/Asynchronous Receiver/Transmitter (USART).
+In this application, the Analog-to-Digital Converter will perform single conversions, and the results will be transmitted through Universal Synchronous/Asynchronous Receiver/Transmitter (USART).
 The software diagram of this application is presented in the figure below.
 <br><img src="images/soft_diagram.jpg" width="200">